 What sort of insulation?

 If you have a preference, you could choose from the different materials insulation is made from i.e. wool, polyester, fibreglass etc. but you may have to shop around to find a provider that uses the type you want.

 If you don't have any specific preferences, then your decision might be more price driven.
 If so, get a quote from 2 or more providers if you can and compare them.

-Foil based insulation doesn't meet EECA's requirements for funding for a number of reasons.
+EECA recommends using bulk insulation and strongly advises against the use of foil insulation as there are serious concerns regarding the safety and performance of foil insulation.
 You can download a list of specific insulation products accepted for use under the Warm Up New Zealand: Heat Smart programme.